 USTP Jasaan hosts Covid-19 jabs for community

-In coordination with the University of Science and Technology of Southern Philippines (USTP) Jasaan, the Rural Health Unit of the municipality of Jasaan held a half-day vaccination drive on March 21, 2022, headed by municipal health officer, Dr. Elizah C. Mateo.
-The joint endeavor was able to vaccinate 43 students and personnel of USTP Jasaan, including 20 individuals from the general public.
+In coordination with the University of Science and Technology of Southern Philippines (USTP) Jasaan, the Rural Health Unit of the municipality of Jasaan held a half-day vaccination drive on March 21, 2022, headed by the municipal health officer, Dr. Elizah C. Mateo.
+The joint endeavor was able to vaccinate forty-three (43) students and personnel of USTP Jasaan, including twenty (20) individuals from the public.